-We purchase various services from AgriBank.
-The services include financial reporting services, tax reporting services, technology services, insurance services, and internal audit services.

-The total cost of services we purchased from AgriBank was \$0.5 million, \$0.8 million, and \$0.3 million in 2018, 2017, and 2016, respectively.
+We purchase various services from AgriBank and SunStream Business Services (SunStream), a division of AgriBank.
+The services include certain financial reporting services, tax reporting services, technology services, and insurance services.
+The total cost of services we purchased from AgriBank was \$0.5 million, \$0.5 million, and \$0.8 million in 2019, 2018, and 2017, respectively.
+In January 2020, the FCA provided regulatory approval for the formation of a separate service entity, SunStream.
+Effective April 1, 2020, we will be a partial owner and continue to purchase services from SunStream.